bartongroup/dexdash/inst/helpers/contrast.md

 ## Contrast selection

-Select a differential expression contrast.
+Select differential expression contrast from the list below.